• Share this on:

 Overhead costs: costs such as rent, interest, insurance, travel and transport.

-CMT Direct labour costs, indirect labour costs, overhead costs plus costs for accessories, labels, hang-tags and trims.
+CMTDirect labour costs, indirect labour costs, overhead costs plus costs for accessories, labels, hang tags and trims.

-CMP Direct labour costs, indirect labour costs, overhead costs plus costs for packing and packaging materials
+CMPDirect labour costs, indirect labour costs, overhead costs plus costs for packing and packaging materials.

-FOB Direct labour costs, indirect labour costs, overhead costs plus costs for fabrics and other materials, trims, packing and packaging materials
+FOBDirect labour costs, indirect labour costs, overhead costs plus costs for fabrics and other materials, trims, packing and packaging materials.

 Explanation of the different steps in cost-price calculation

-The most common way to calculate costs for most apparel categories is based on the Standard Allowed Minute-calculation (SAM).
-This is also sometimes called Standard Minute Value.
-In this study, we will use the term SAM.
+The most common way to calculate costs for most apparel categories is based on the Standard Allowed Minute calculation (SAM).
+It is also sometimes called ‘Standard Minute Value’.
+In this study, we use the term SAM.
 The SAM can be defined as the time it takes to properly produce a certain type of garment.
-The SAM of a shirt can for instance be around 25 minutes in your factory.
-This means it is expected that it takes an average employee 25 minutes to properly produce a shirt.
+The SAM of a shirt could be around 25 minutes in your factory, for instance.
+This means it should take an average production line 25 minutes to produce a shirt.

 The role of labour in cost calculation

-Before we start our calculation it is important to realise that the cost-price calculation for a production line focused on manual labour is different from the calculation for a fully automated factory in which manual labour is reduced to a minimum.
-The cost-price calculation for an automated factory is based on the cost-price of the machinery, production time, investments made and the return on them.
-Elements like machine cost-price minutes and weight of the product determines the final cost-price.
+Before we start our calculation, it is important to understand that calculating costs for a production line that has a lot of manual labour is different from calculating costs for a fully automated factory that has minimal manual labour.
+The cost calculation for an automated factory is based on the cost of the machines, production time, investments and their returns.
+This report focuses on a production line in which labour is a substantial cost item.

-Calculation sheet
+5. Calculation sheet

-Step 1: calculating your factory’s available working minutes
+Step 1: Calculating your factory’s available working minutes

-In this report we will base our cost-price calculation on a fictitious SME called Best Apparel Manufacturer (BAM).
+In this report we base our cost-price calculation on a fictitious SME called Best Apparel Manufacturer (BAM).
 This is a factory with 100 employees, focused on manufacturing shirts.
 The factory offers CM, so it is only focused on cutting and stitching.

 The first step in calculating your cost price is to determine how many minutes your employees can effectively work for you on producing garments.
-BAM calculates the available minutes based on working days:
+BAM calculates the available minutes based on working days.

-24 working days per month x 100 employees 2400
+24 working days per month x 100 employees 2,400

-Daily working hours (8 working hours – 1 hour break) 7
+Daily working hours (8 working hours – 1 hour break)7

-Monthly available working hours (2400 x 7) 16.800
+Monthly available working hours (2,400 x 7)16,800

-Available working minutes per month (16.800 x 60) 1.008.000
+Available working minutes per month (16,800 x 60)1,008,000

-Available yearly working minutes for 100 employees (1.008.000 x 12 months) 12.096.000
+Available yearly working minutes for 100 employees (1,008,000 x 12 months)12,096,000

-• Machine breakdown
+• Machine breakdowns

-• Delay in cutting
+• Delays in cutting

-• Inefficient line setup
+• Reorganisations of the line setup

-Step 2: calculating your factory costs
+Step 2: Calculating your factory costs

 The second step involves determining the yearly costs of running your factory.
 Factory costs can be divided into the following categories.

-• Direct labour costs include all labour directly related to production, such as: cutting, stitching, quality control and packing.
+• Direct labour costs include all labour directly related to production, such as cutting, stitching, quality control and packing.

-• Indirect labour costs include all labour indirectly related to production such as management, administration, human resources, sales and sourcing.
+• Indirect labour costs include all labour indirectly related to production, such as management, administration, human resources, sales and sourcing.

-• Overhead costs include all costs not related to employees such as rent, interest, insurance, travel and transport.
+• Overhead costs include all costs not related to employees, such as rent, interest, insurance, travel and transport.

-In the BAM case, let’s presume that:
+For the BAM case, let us presume the following:

-Direct labour costs per year $300.000
+Direct labour costs per year$300,000

-Indirect labour costs per year $120.000
+Indirect labour costs per year$120,000

-Overhead costs per year $50.000
+Overhead costs per year$50,000

-Total working cost $470.000
+Total working cost$470,000

 Step 3: Calculating your factory cost per minute

-Direct labour costs per minute $300.000/12.096.000 $0,025
+Direct labour costs per minute $300,000/12,096,000$0.025

-Indirect labour costs per minute $120.000/12.096.000 $0,0099
+Indirect labour costs per minute $120,000/12,096,000$0.0099

-Overhead costs per minute $50.000/12.096.000 $0,00415
+Overhead costs per minute $50,000/12,096,000$0.00415

-Total break-even cost price for 1 working minute in BAM-factory ($0,025 + $0,0099 + $0,00415) $0,039
+Total break-even cost price for one working minute in BAM factory ($0.025 + $0.0099 + $0.00415)$0.039

-Step 4: determining the SAM for your product
+Step 4: Determining the SAM for your product

 1. Inspection of fabrics